 In order to get reliable information on a majority of University positions, a number of survey sources were identified.
 Whenever possible, multiple sources were used for a specific benchmark job, using data that most closely reflects our size, complexity and geographic location.
 A summary of the specific surveys used is provided below:

 The Mercer Metro Benchmark survey is for general industry and our analysis focuses on the North Central region of the United States.
 It is recognized by compensation professionals as a leading survey to determine salary levels for employees.
-This survey provides salary information for over 400 positions.
-Mercer is committed to being your leading compensation data provider and constantly strives to improve the value and relevance of the survey data for their clients.
+This survey covers over 1,500 positions from hundreds of organizations, with HR metrics and data derived from over 2.5 million employees.
 The results allow for market refinements such as industry super sector, employee work location, net sales revenue and full-time equivalents.

 This nationwide survey collects compensation data for over 400 professional, managerial and director-level staff positions specific to higher-education institutions.
 This survey provides national salary information for selected positions.

-The Professional Specialized Services survey provides salary information for non-management and administrative positions in approximately 100 different job families.
+The Professional Administrative and Sales survey provides salary information for non-management and administrative positions in more than 150 different job families.
+The Professional Technical and Operations survey provides salary information for non-management and administrative positions in approximately 100 different job families.
 The focus is on IT, supply chain and other specialized professional classifications.
 The data is reported at multiple levels of responsibility and experience within each job family.

 Association of Performing Arts Presenters (APAP)